exeter-creww/SFM_Precision/README.md

 "C:\Program Files\Agisoft\Metashape Pro\python\python.exe" -m pip install numpy tqdm plyfile

-**SFM_precision_analysis.py** is the new version of the original SfM precision code published by James et al. 2017, which produces a sparse point cloud of mean location and x, y and z precision estimate for each tie point.
+**SFM_precision_analysis.py** is the new version of the original SfM precision code published by James et al. 2017, which produces a sparse point cloud of mean location and x, y and z precision estimate for each tie point, based on Monte Carlo analysis in Metashape.

 **original_precision_estimates.py** is the original python script published by James et al. (with some minor changes for running from cmd and testing).
 Produces a folder with all montecarlo outputs and additional output info (some of which is not relevant here...).